 Treats reinforce all the other bonding techniques.
 They serve as rewards for accomplishing training tasks, positive reinforcement for accepting your grooming, and prizes after an exciting game of Chase the Feather Toy.
 Treats can also help your cat decide to approach you in your initial explorations, and they can be a great tool for enticing a shy kitty out from a hiding place.
 And, of course, treats and catnip parties are a great way to celebrate your kitty’s adoption anniversary!
 Be careful not to give too many treats, though; treats are usually more calorie-dense and less nutritious than your cat’s regular food.

-What techniques have you used to bond with your cat?
+Tell us: What techniques have you used to bond with your new cat?

 This post was sponsored by TEMPTATIONS┬« Treats for Cats — Cats Can’t Resist┬«.